Skip to main content

 4. Can be combined (Eio + Domainslib): we can use Eio for I/O concurrency within a domain and we can use Domainslib for CPU parallelism across domains.

-Async #
+Async for Cooperative Concurrency #

 Pre-OCaml5 offers a hybrid model that aims to bring the best of both the threading model and event-loop model of concurrency.
 More performant + without the sync woes of pre-emptive threads.